 It should not be forgotten that one of the most important points of anarchism is precisely its ethical preoccupation, and this would disappear if one were to try to obliterate the contradictory vitality of the individual in favour of an idealism detached from history and its events.
 If the strong point of anarchism is its methodology, great freedom of action is possible within that framework.
 In fact, if one were to dictate the main rules of anarchism in Ten Commandments, throwing out anyone that failed to manifest the intention to follow them scrupulously down to the last detail, and there was an accentuation of internal norms and elaborate codes intended to confuse ideas or create conflict, one would end up with a minority of revolutionaries with very limited choices.
 This character model is marked by a net subordination of one's own happiness, interests and need for a private life to the aims of the organisation and the revolution.
 By making the model of reference rigid, people become rigid, personality falls into second place.
-The abstract ideals of justice, equality and freedom come to be considered important enough to justify selfoblivion, the nullification of any stimulus towards the different (which ends up being considered bourgeois, so is condemned).
+The abstract ideals of justice, equality say that the more widely a leader's activity is developed within the organisation, the clearer and less attackable his point of reference becomes.